 BELLUS Health is focused on developing drugs for rare diseases, starting with conditions that affect the kidneys.

 The lead program is KIACTA™, a novel drug candidate currently in a Phase III Confirmatory Study for the treatment of AA amyloidosis, a rare disease resulting in renal dysfunction that often leads to dialysis and death.
 KIACTA™ is partnered with global private equity firm Auven Therapeutics.
-The Phase III Confirmatory Study is fully enrolled and is expected to be completed in 2016.
+The Phase III Confirmatory Study completed its targeted enrollment in May 2014 and is expected to conclude in 2016.

 KIACTA™ is also being developed as a treatment in a second indication called sarcoidosis, a rare inflammatory condition that affects the lungs.

 In addition, BELLUS Health is developing Shigamab™, an antibody treatment for Hemolytic Uremic Syndrome caused by Shiga toxin-producing E. coli ("sHUS"). sHUS often leads to dialysis, chronic kidney disease and in some cases death, particularly in children.
 Shigamab™'s proof of concept testing for treatment of sHUS in mouse models is currently underway.

 BELLUS Health’s pipeline also includes a research-stage project for the treatment of AL amyloidosis, a rare disease in which amyloid protein builds up and causes dysfunction in various parts of the body including the kidneys, heart, liver and peripheral nerves.